 Those statements surpass ludicrous.

-In our phone conversation that you can listen to here Stephen Sanders Phone Call, he tries to backtrack and spin the dialog that he was taken out of context.
+In our phone conversation that you can listen to here 👉Video containing a phone call with him and a call from him once the story broke👈 he tries to backtrack and spin the dialog that he was taken out of context.

 He was given a chance to change his tune and doubled down.
 He added he was expert in the Bayonet and that it would show in his records...
 It did NOT.